Kazi27/moodboard-frontend/README.md

 - **Extra Documentation:** [pexels documentation](https://www.pexels.com/api/documentation/?language=javascript)
 - **Description:** The Pexels API enables programmatic access to the full Pexels content library and we utilize this API to obtain copyright-free videos based on user queries.

+### Trying out the website
+- **Database Connection:** Ensure that the credentials (username, password, database name) in your Sequelize connection (db.js) match those used when setting up your PostgreSQL database.
+The username 'georgesucuzhanay' and password 'test1' should be replaced with the actual credentials.
+- **Database Initialization:** The SQL commands in the db.sql file are used to create the database and tables.
+Make sure to execute these commands in PostgreSQL to set up your database before running your application.

 ### With the front complete, we integrated it into our back end.
 #### Back End Repository: https://github.com/George-Sucuzhanay/moodboard-backend.git
 #### Front End Repository: https://github.com/Kazi27/moodboard-frontend.git